lanag1/Heuristic-Evaluation/README.md

 ###### Severity Rating: 3.
 This makes the website very confusing and overwhelming.
 I suggest taking away one of the menus and consolidating to one clear menu tab.
 ### 4: Consistency and Standards
 #### There is a clear theme across the website and all of its various resources.
 When taking a further look and clicking on tabs such as "What You Need to Know" under the "A Boost in the Fight" section we start to see some weird spacing.
 Once we are redirected to the page there is a huge unecessary block of color, and in some cases an image, following the title.
 This takes up almost the entire page and happens with spacing as you proceed trough the page.
 ###### Severity Rating: 2.
 While the spacing is not a functional issue it does take away from the efficiency and user-friendly nature of the site.
-I would suggest removing all unecessary spacing from all parts of the site of the general site to avoid any confusion among users and to present a cleaner look as well.
+I would suggest removing all unecessary spacing from all parts of the site.
 ### 5: Error Prevention
 #### As this is a mainly informative site there were not many places to encounter an error.
 The error messages I did find were in the "New York State Vax and Win!" tab within.
 This displayed generic eroor messages such as a triangle with an exclamation point and a message that reads, "There was an error on your page.
 Please corract any fields and submit again".
 This was followed by a link that takes you to your first mistake so you can correct it.
 ###### Severity Rating: 1.
 My recommendation to improve the error messages would be to make the red darker of the message darker and make the triangles red as well so they are more eye catching to the user.